digitaltrails/vdu_controls/README.md

 subsequently implemented the ___initialization-preset___ feature as a fallback for failed NVRAM, so the problem with this VDU is, for the most part, eliminated.

-All that said, ``vdu_controls`` does include a number of features that can be used to reduce the frequency of writes to VDU NVRAM:
+All that said, ``vdu_controls`` does include a number of features that reduce the frequency of writes to VDU NVRAM:

  + Slider and spin-box controls only update the VDU when adjustments become slow or stop (when no change occurs in 0.5 seconds).
  + Preset restoration only updates the VDU values that differ from its current values.